-Gospel music.
-The great granddaddy of much of today's popular music, from jazz, to R&B, to the Blues, to soul, and even country owe a bit to gospel music.
+Gospel music: The great granddaddy of much of today's popular music, Jazz, to R&B, to Blues, to Soul, and even Country Music owe a bit to gospel music.

 Tropes Associated with the Genre

 - Gospel Choirs Are Just Better: Yes, they are.
-There is basically a entire unofficial sub-genre of gospel called Choir Music that is basically based around albums for gospel choirs.
+There is an entire unofficial sub-genre of gospel called Choir Music that is based around albums for gospel choirs.

 - Gospel Revival Number: The moment in The Musical when "That Reminds Me of a Song..." leads in to a Gospel song.
 Mostly a Dead Horse Trope these days, but can be found in lots of older productions.

 - God-Is-Love Songs: Par for the course.
 One of the most famous and most triumphant examples is the appropriately titled Love by Kirk Franklin (full remix here).
 In gospel we also get the opposite, "I Love God" songs such as Kirk Franklin's "I Love You Jesus".
 And most of them avoid unfortunate implications!

 - Jesus Was Way Cool: Take your average church service and compared that to the swing and energy of the sing-along during gospel performances.

 - Melismatic Vocals: Arguably, the modern-day version of this started in gospel music.
 If you hear a black R&B or pop artist engaging in this, more than likely they learned it singing in church.
 As you can probably guess, it is very popular in mainstream gospel.

 - Sampled Up: Common in both gospel rap and black gospel, as is interpolation.
 Sometimes gospel groups directly cover songs, but change the lyrics to add Christian themes.

 - Song of Prayer: Naturally enough, quite a few of the songs are addressed directly to God, in keeping with their use in Christian praise and worship.